wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 * `user` is the user you used to install Wire on this server, typically `wire` or `root`
 * `/path/to/my/folder/for/wire-server/` is the (absolute) path, on the server, where your wire-server folder is located

-Now all files should be in their proper place, with the proper values, and you should be able to run the required ansible/helm commands that will result in a full installation of Wire
+Now all files should be in their proper place, with the proper values, and you should be able to run the required ansible/helm commands that will result in a full installation of Wire.

 ### Restoring Cassandra from a backup